PathwayAnalysisPlatform/PathwayMatcher_Dev/docs/wiki/Graph.markdown

 Proteins are referenced only by their UniProt<sup>[\[1\]](#references)</sup> accession. <br></p>

-There is an connection between two proteins:
+There is an connection between two proteins when:

 * (Protein1)--(Complex)--(Protein2): Both are components of the same complex.
 * (Protein1)--(Reaction)--(Protein2): Both participate in the same reaction.